radio-astro-tools/spectral-cube/docs/developing_with_spectralcube.rst

 are the use of memory-mapping and the integration with `dask <https://dask.org/>`_ (:ref:`doc_dask`) to efficiently handle larger than memory data.

-This page provides suggestions for developing using spectral-cube in other packages.
+This page provides suggestions for software development using spectral-cube in other packages.

 The following two sections give information on standard usage of  :class:`SpectralCube`.